ballerina-platform/ballerina-distribution/examples/nats-client-basic-auth/nats_client_basic_auth.md

 # NATS client - Basic authentication

 NATS authentication deals with allowing a NATS client to connect to the server.
 In this example, the underlying connection of the client is secured with Basic Authentication.
 A secured NATS client can be created by passing the URL of the NATS broker and providing the authentication details using the `nats:Credentials` record.
-Use it when you want to authenticate client connections using a username and password.
+Use it to authenticate client connections using a username and password.

 ::: code nats-client-basic-auth.bal :::